 - New road construction: In addition to the existing roads within the plan area, new seasonal roads are proposed to assist with harvesting.
 These roads will allow for additional access if necessary for fire suppression. - Limits on access: New roads within the forest open the potential for unauthorized use by the public, increasing the potential that a fire may occur.
-The landowner maintains control over access to the plan area using locked gates to discourage trespass.
+The landowner maintains control over access to portions of the plan area using locked gates to discourage trespass.
+Lands are also marked as private property where authorization to pass is subject to landowner permission.